 Home > Blog > Medical Assistant Skills and Abilities Checklist

 Medical assistants play an essential role in the day-to-day operation of physician’s offices, hospitals and other health care centers.
-Depending upon the facility in which they work, medical assistants help with both administrative and clinical tasks ranging from medical billing and coding to drawing blood and administering injections.
+They may help with both administrative and clinical tasks ranging from medical billing and coding to drawing blood and administering injections.

 Are you a good fit for a position in this growing field?
 The list of medical assistant skills below will give you an idea of what it takes to become a medical assistant.
 Keep in mind that even if you don’t have these skills and abilities now, you can go to school to become a medical assistant and learn everything you need to know to begin your new healthcare career.

 RELATED: Download SJVC’s Guide to Medical Assistant Duties and Responsibilities

 According to the U.S. Bureau of Labor Statistics (BLS), the career growth outlook for medical assistants is good — projected 23 percent growth between 2018 to 2028, which is much faster than the average across all occupations.

 In addition, the BLS reports that the annual mean wage for medical assistants in California is $38,250, and California employs more medical assistants than any other state.